This post may contain affiliate links. See my disclosure policy.

 Large white bowl filled with homemade fried corn tortilla chips.

-3. Fry the Tortilla Pieces: While the sauce thickens on the stovetop, heat 3-4 inches of vegetable oil in a deep frying pan.
-When the oil reaches 350 degrees F, start to fry the tortilla pieces in batches for 3 minutes or until golden and crispy.
-Transfer the fried tortilla pieces to paper towels or to a cooling rack over a baking dish to drain.
-Sprinkle salt over the tortilla pieces and toss gently to coat all over.
+As the sauce simmers, heat 3-4 inches of vegetable oil in a deep frying pan.
+When the oil reaches 350 degrees F, fry the tortilla pieces in batches for 3 minutes or until golden and crispy.
+Transfer the fried tortillas to a plate lined with paper towels or to a cooling rack set over a baking dish to drain.

 White plate filled with fried corn tortilla chips.